 Foundational concepts like proof, interpretations, wff's, and models naturally arise in such systems (but without explicit recourse to First Order Predicate Calculus).

 One concept central to this approach is path deformation which aligns with commonsense intuitions about modifying networks, paths, or connections between topological items.

-Modifying one's route on a GPS map, for example, involves redrawing the representation of route path which may involve explicit use of this concept.
+Modifying one's route on a GPS map, for example, involves redrawing the representation of a route path which may involve explicit use of this concept.
 Another example can be found in modifying the walls of a sand-castle.
-It's the mathematical property of that phenomena.
+It's the mathematical property of that phenomenon.